evyatarge/reactTableExercise/README.md

-This is a simple SPA to present table data from mock DB using json-server
+This is a simple SPA to present table data from mock DB using [json-server](https://github.com/typicode/json-server)

 To run the app:
  1. npm install
  2. npm start

+Enjoy! (:

 * db.json is the DB file that will be fetch